written by Cristina Fernandez

 To create a Facebook ad is very simple: anyone can click on some options and get their ad published.
 The difficulty comes when you want your ad to be effective.
-An ad’s effectiveness will only depend on your skills in identifying properly the best way to reach your target consumers in relationship to your goals.A Facebook ad’s effectiveness will only depend on your skills in identifying properly the best way to reach your target consumers in relationship to your goals.Click To Tweet
+An ad’s effectiveness will only depend on your skills in identifying properly the best way to reach your target consumers in relation to your goals.A Facebook ad’s effectiveness will only depend on your skills in identifying properly the best way to reach your target consumers in relation to your goals.Click To Tweet

 Ads compete in the newsfeed for consumers’ attention however Facebook prioritizes those which are better targeted to avoid annoying its users.
 Fortunately Facebook tells you how effective your ad is with a visual metric.
 But you can’t survive long guessing and failing so let’s start from the beginning and find out step by step how to create a successful Facebook ad.